 Applications are welcomed from individuals who regularly participate in golf and who show a desire and willingness to develop their sporting performance.
 Ideally golfers would be playing at - or playing towards - a single figure handicap.

-Entry to the Level 3 Sport course requires candidates to have a minimum of five GCSEs at A*- C grades (including English and Maths, in order to access the full Academy schedule.
+Entry to the Level 3 Sports Coaching and Development course requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C), including English and Maths, in order to access the full Academy schedule.

 Students may also be able to access the Golf Academy by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
 GCSE resits will take priority over the training sessions.

 All students will study a full-time Sport qualification alongside the EMGA requirements.

 Your golfing performance will be developed with the support of a number of specialist and well respected coaches.

 On successful completion of the course, students can apply for a higher level of study with Derby College Group such as the: